exhuma/lost-tracker/INSTALL.rst

     A key which is allowed to access the Flickr API.
 This is used for additional photos.

+**TRACKER_REGISTER_URL**
+    An optional URL which will be used for registrations instead of the builtin solution

 When the container starts up it will automatically apply database upgrades as necessary.